T. Coleman du Pont: Political career

-In all, du Pont served two separate terms, one from July 7, 1921 until November 21, 1922, during the administration of U.S. President Warren G. Harding, and the other from March 4, 1925 until December 9, 1928, during the administration of U.S. President Calvin Coolidge.
+In all, du Pont served two separate terms, one from July 7, 1921, until November 21, 1922, during the administration of U.S. President Warren G. Harding, and the other from March 4, 1925, until December 9, 1928, during the administration of U.S. President Calvin Coolidge.
+In 1927, he introduced a bill proposing the construction of "a coast-to-coast superhighway, five hundred feet wide, as direct as possible from the Atlantic to the Pacific coast".
+However, this proposed superhighway never came to be, due in part to the economic pressures of the Great Depression.
 The later years of his life were marked by his implication in the Teapot Dome scandal, and by lawsuits over various Florida real estate deals.
 In 1922, du Pont and his wife donated property on the Chesapeake Bay in Maryland to the Del-Mar-Va Council of the Boy Scouts of America for development of what is now known as Camp Rodney.

 Death

 Du Pont suffered from cancer of the larynx and died at Buena Vista.
-He was buried in the Du Pont de Nemours Cemetery in Greenville, Delaware.
+He is buried in the Du Pont de Nemours Cemetery in Greenville, Delaware.

 Almanac

 Elections are held the first Tuesday after November 1.
 U.S. Senators are popularly elected and took office March 4 for a six-year term.